The Fair Labor Standards Act and Postdocs

 What postdocs present and future should know about the Fair Labor Standards Act

 On December 1st, 2016, the threshold at which salaried workers receive overtime payment for working more than 40 hours per week was due to increase from $23,660 to $47,476 per year, under updates to the Fair Labor Standards Act (FLSA).
 This was delayed by an injunction granted November 22nd (see here for more information) and has now been declared invalid as of August 31st by the same court.

 All postdocs working in the U.S. who are not in a primarily teaching role, were due to come under this ruling, regardless of visa or fellowship status (although certain institutions – Brown University, Brandeis University, Rutgers University – were claiming postdocs on fellowships to be exempt from the FLSA).
 Therefore institutions who did not currently pay their postdocs above this threshold would either have to choose to track the hours of a postdoc, or to raise salaries to the new threshold.

 We hoped that institutions would raise salaries rather than track hours – the cost would likely be less to the institution by avoiding administrative burden, and tracking hours runs counter to academic culture.
 However survey and report suggested that there were institutions considering hours tracking and we decided to prepare resources for postdocs to provide as much information as possible, and find out what institutions were planning, as detailed in the “Institutions and Funding Agencies: What are they doing” tab below.

-We have updated as far as possible – and still ask for your help to continue doing so – how institutional plans may have changed due to the injunction.
-Please contact us at email@example.com to provide comments and information, and ask questions, and find our statement on the injunction here.
+We have updated as far as possible – and still ask for your help to continue doing so – how institutional plans may have changed as a result.
+Please contact us at firstname.lastname@example.org to provide comments and information, and ask questions.

 On 11/17/2016 the first version of our paper on institutional plans for implementation of the FLSA with respect to postdocs was published: Monitoring the compliance of the academic enterprise with the Fair Labor Standards Act is up on F1000Research.